Autism Spectrum Disorder

 Understanding a child, adolescent or adult with Autism is a challenge, but a worthy one at that!
 Appreciating the unique point of view of that person and understanding the many and unique ways in which they understand and navigate their social realm can be a challenging, rewarding and humbling experience.
 Remember, we are all unique, in many more ways than one – and individuals with Autism are also unique, but unique in their interests, the way they communicate, and the way in which they express their behaviour and their areas of interest.

-Find out about our ASD Counselling at The Psych Professionals we offer remote telehealth consultation or if you are in Cleveland or Loganholme in Qld Australia, book an in-person appointment with our psychologists
+Find out about our ASD Counselling and consider booking a session with our child psychologists or for a kids counselling session.
+We offer remote telehealth consultation or if you are in Cleveland or Loganholme in Qld Australia, book an in-person appointment with our psychologists.
+We also offer cognitive assessments and ADHD and ASD Assessments and therapy for children to see if there are other reasons behind their difficulties

 References